springkim/WSpring/README.md

 ## Libraries

 ### <img src="http://i64.tinypic.com/4hcxp3.png" width="64">OpenCV
 **[OpenCV](https://opencv.org/)** is open source computer vision library.
 Please install opencv correctly way.
-Many people installed opencv strange way*(e.g. C:/Opencv)*.
+Many people installed opencv strange way *(e.g. C:/Opencv)* .
 Also OpenCV dropped C interface after version 3.0.
 So you need to install both 2.4.X and 3.X if you are C/C++ programmer.
 And i prepare contrib build scripts too.
-This script will install opencv3.4.0*(prebuilt)* library in **VS2015,VS2013,VS2012,VS2010,MinGW64,Python2** and **Python3**.
+This script will install opencv3.4.0,2.4.13.5 *(prebuilt)* library in **VS2015,VS2013,VS2012,VS2010,MinGW64,Python2** and **Python3**.

 You don't have to any settings for Visual Studio and Python.
 But you need link libraries in MinGW64.
 It automatically selects opencv version.
 For example in gcc or Visual Studio(/TC) it will use opencv 2.4.13.5. and g++ or Visual Studio(/TP) it will use opencv 3.4.0.